Here’s what TST means on a credit card statement:

 What Is a Payment Processor?

-Online payment processors like PayPal and Google Pay offer additional ways of paying, even at a POS in a storefront.
+Online payment processors like PayPal and Google Pay offer different ways to pay, even at physical stores where you use a point-of-sale system.

 Why Does Toast Put TST on Credit Card Statements?